 - SHSAT - This is the test for specialized public high schools.
 Admission to these schools is based solely on your child’s score.
-For more on SHSAT test prep check out our article.
+For more about SHSAT check out our article.

 - ISEE and SSAT - These tests are required for admission to most independent and boarding schools.
 Many schools will accept either one, but it’s important to look at the requirements for the individual schools on your list before deciding which one to take.
-For more on ISEE prep and SSAT prep: https://ivytutorsnetwork.com/blog/whats-the-difference-between-the-ssat-and-isee
+Check out article about differences between ISEE and SSAT.

 Test preparation should begin at least 3 months before your test date.
 Start by having your child take a diagnostic test, and based on their performance, determine a plan of action.
 It’s important to know what is on each test and have your child commit to a consistent study plan (approximately 30 minutes of study per day).